SAVING LIVES & LIMBS: ONE PATIENT AT A TIME

 Exercising With Diabetes

-• Exercise can lower your blood glucose too much.
-Check your blood glucose level before exercise.
-If it is below 100 have a small snack and bring food or glucose tablets with you when you exercise.
+• Exercise can lower blood glucose.
+Check your level before starting; if it’s below 100, have a small snack and bring glucose tablets.

-• Do not exercise when your blood glucose is very high.
+• Avoid exercising when your blood sugar is high.

-• Do not lift heavy weights if you have high blood pressure or eye problems.
+• Steer clear of heavy weights if you have high blood pressure or eye issues.

-• Start slowly and choose things you like.
+• Start slowly and pick activities you enjoy.

 Healthy Eating